-Most of the features in the latest Windows 10 Anniversary Update were readily accepted by users as welcome additions.
+Most of the features in the latest Windows 10 were readily accepted by users as welcome additions.
 However, few of them left a mark as unwelcome visitors.
 3D Print with 3D Builder appeared to me as one of them.
-If you have just finished installing Windows 10 Anniversary Update you will notice 3D Builder right-click menu entry being added for image files.
+If you have just finished installing Windows 10 you will notice 3D Builder right-click menu entry being added for image files.

 3D Builder is a cool application that has many uses.
 For example, it allows users to view, capture, personalize 3D files by embossing their name or do more.
 But its addition as an entry to the context menu is not at all desired – especially if you have no use for 3D Builder.

-Some users have reported that even after uninstalling 3D Builder, the context menu items continues to remain.
-If you face this issue and would like to remove this item, then here’s how to remove the “3D Print with 3D Builder” entry from Windows 10 Context Menu.
+Some users have reported that even after uninstalling 3D Builder, the context menu items continue to remain.
+If you face this issue and would like to remove this item, then here’s how to remove the “3D Print with 3D Builder” entry from Windows Context Menu.

 Remove 3D Print with 3D Builder context menu item

 having done this, Run regedit to open the Registry Editor.